CiscoSecurity/sxo-05-security-workflows/docs/getting-started/configuration.md

 nav_order: 10
 ---

-# Using this Repository
+# Using Our GitHub Repositories
-To use the content in this repository, you must have the necessary Git Repositories configured in orchestration.
-For many tenants, these repositories are configured by default.
-If your tenant is missing them, you can use the instructions below to add them.
+To use the content in our GitHub repositories, you must have them configured in orchestration.
+These repositories are typically configured by default, however, if your tenant is missing them you can use the instructions below to add them.

 [<i class="fa fa-video mr-1"></i> Managing Git Repositories](https://www.youtube.com/watch?v=qVZHXcxYj9k&list=PLPFIie48Myg2tu2gHbgm-moYg8LDaXsSo&index=6){: .btn-cisco-outline }

 ---

 ## 403 - Rate Limit Exceeded
 Are you seeing a 403 error when you try to import content from GitHub?
-When SecureX Orchestration is provisioned, we add this Git repository for you by default.
-However, since we don't configure it with credentials, GitHub imposes some rate limits for API requests.
-If you run into this issue, you can update the repository configurations with an [account key]({{ site.baseurl }}/account-keys) using the [steps below](#adding-an-account-key).
+Some of the repositories we configure for you are created without credentials.
+Unauthenticated API requests to GitHub are rate-limited so, if you want to avoid this, you can update the repository configurations with an [account key]({{ site.baseurl }}/account-keys) using the [steps below](#adding-an-account-key).

 ---